STAC-IITMandi/9th-Inter-iit/docs/docs.md

 We were given three catalogs A, B and C consisting of cosmic sources, astrosat data and publications respectively.

-**Catalogue A**: This is catalogue of observed cosmic sources from observatios different from [Astrosat](https://www.isro.gov.in/astrosat-0).
+**Catalogue A**: This is catalogue of observed cosmic sources from observations different from [Astrosat](https://www.isro.gov.in/astrosat-0).

 **Catalogue B**: This is catalogue of cosmic sources observed by [Astrosat](https://www.isro.gov.in/astrosat-0).